cjschu17/hcil-20/Academic-Conference-Accents.md

 ## Why is this useful?

-- We now have an understanding of how Byzantine scribes usse diacritics, which is useful in itself.
+- We now have an understanding of how Byzantine scribes use diacritics, which is useful in itself.
 - This may serve as an easy guide for a Greek student who would want to become involved in the Homer Multitext Project.
 - This may lay the groundwork for future research.